JetBrains/teamcity-documentation/topics/eclipse-plugin.md

 [//]: # (title: Eclipse Plugin)
 [//]: # (auxiliary-id: Eclipse Plugin)

+>This plugin is unbundled from TeamCity since version 2022.04.
+If you want to continue using it, please [contact our support](https://teamcity-support.jetbrains.com/hc/en-us).

 ## Plugin Features

 TeamCity integration with Eclipse provides the following features: